ItsVerday/LuckyAPI/README.md

+# LuckyAPI has been discontinued in favor of the official modding API.
+Check #announcements in the discord for more info.

 # LuckyAPI v0.3.0

 LuckyAPI is a modloader for the indie game [Luck be a Landlord](https://store.steampowered.com/app/1404850/Luck_be_a_Landlord/).
 It's a really interesting game, go buy it on Steam!